Saigon (Ho Chi Minh City), Vietnam

-Is this the same city I last came to almost a decade ago?
+Is this the same city I first came to more than 15 years ago?
 Honestly, if they hadn’t checked my boarding pass a couple of times before I got on the plane, I might be digging it out and checking it myself now.

 Did I really just fly into Saigon?
 What’s happened to the place?

-I remember Saigon (or Ho Chi Minh City as I probably should call it, but won’t) as an unbearably chaotic place.
+I remember Saigon (or Ho Chi Minh City, as I probably should call it now) as an unbearably chaotic place.
 The noise and the crowds didn’t create vibrancy, it made it stifling and annoying.

-But that was ten years ago.
-Now, this time, I see that the city has changed.
+But now I can see that the city has changed.
 And maybe I have a bit too.

 Skyscrapers are going up in spaces where thin family homes would once have squeezed together above speciality shops.
 The most iconic of these tall buildings, affectionately known as the ‘shark fin’ by locals, can be seen from kilometres away.

-A metro system will open in a couple of years and the construction sites for stations litter the centre of the city.
+A metro system will soon open and the construction sites for stations litter the centre of the city.

 Next to one of them, near the tourist Mecca of Ben Thanh Market, a street that was once multi-laned has been closed to traffic in the centre and an unnecessarily large pedestrian mall stretches from the Town Hall and its statue of Ho Chi Minh down to the riverfront.